 Regular, ongoing evaluation of the property's recycling program can help to achieve diversion rate goals and potentially save the property money through adjustments to services.
-With retail properties, tenants may be in control of waste management and recycling.
-However, retail properties may consider offering recycling as a centralized service to achieve sustainability goals.
+With industrial properties, tenants may be in control of waste management and recycling.

 - 1. Assess and document recycling practices, options, and compliance requirements.
-Assess the following at minimum: - What types of waste management and recycling services does the property currently have? - Which party is responsible for procuring waste management and recycling services, according to the lease agreements? - Is there an opportunity for the landlord to offer recycling as a bill-back service to optimize diversion rates?
+Assess the following at minimum: - What types of waste management and recycling services does the property currently have? - Which party is responsible for procuring waste management and recycling services, according to the lease agreement? - Is there an opportunity for the landlord to offer recycling as a bill-back service to optimize diversion rates?
 Explain. - What other recycling programs are available in the property's location (e.g., composting, e-waste)? - Do waste management and/or recycling ordinances apply to the property?
 If yes, is the property compliant? - 2.
 Assess and document recycling practices, options, and compliance requirements at least annually.